 In this tutorial, we will show you how to install and enable EPEL Repo on CentOS.
 For those of you who didn’t know, EPEL(Extra Packages for Enterprise Linux) is a repo developed by the Fedora project to ensure that there is a quality 3rd party package available for enterprise users such as people who are using RHEL, CentOS, Oracle Linux, and Scientific Linux.
 EPEL is a community effort to create a repository of high-quality add-on free software packages for RHEL-based distributions.
 Once you set up the EPEL repository, you can use the yum command to install any close to 7,000 EPEL packages.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation and enable EPEL repository on CentOS 5, CentOS 6, and CentOS 7.
+I will show you through the step-by-step installation and enable the EPEL repository on CentOS 5, CentOS 6, and CentOS 7.

 Install and Enable EPEL Repo on CentOS 5, CentOS 6 and CentOS 7